DamBasement/Cobalt-Notes/SQL.md

 There are several options for issuing queries against a SQL instance.
 - Get-SQLQuery from PowerUpSQL ```powershell Get-SQLQuery -Instance "sql-2.dev.cyberbotic.io,1433" -Query "select @@servername"```
 - Using msqlclient.py.
-For this you will need to use proxichain and start SOCKS on the beacon
+For this you will need to use proxichain and start SOCKS on the beacon **as SYSTEM**
 - Windows GUI for sql via proxifier.

 The idea here is to move from the workstation you exploited to an SQL instance.
 You should be both simple user and a SYSTEM user in order to be able to apply firewall rules.